nallen05/old-norse/bifrost/README.md

 ## MOUSE TRACKING

 Turn on/off mouse tracking modes.
 MODE should be 1000, 1002, or 1003.
-Currently, only mode 1000 is fully supported by RUNE-READ
+Currently, only mode 1000 is fully supported by BIFROST-READ

 SGR mode is needed to support large screen sizes.
 WITH-MOUSE-TRACKING enables it by default